adamjberg/devtails.xyz/_drafts/randy/2022-07-31-template-BU.md

 There are now boxes and stacks of DVD discs in place of the tape boxes, but the space footprint has been reduced by 90%.
 The net result was more negative time and money to build a crappy personal mountain of content that no one (including me) will ever see through.
 Since almost all of the content is unmarked – mystery discs of recordings from the past.

-**This pile of earth history is only suitable for the presumed Voyager 4 trip to deep space – free DVD player and 250 pound HDTV included.**
+**This pile of history is suitable for the presumed Voyager 4 trip to deep space – free DVD player and 250 pound HDTV included.**

 Forgive me if I sound regretful about my fated investment in the past.
 If everything had stayed the same as it was in 1988, I would be just fine with my collection of fine programming.
 Who knew there was so much more new content coming down the pipe?